Amy E. Butcher

 Amy Butcher earned her M.F.A. in Nonfiction from the University of Iowa.
 Prior to her position with Ohio Wesleyan, she served as a teaching fellow at the University of Iowa and as the 2012–2013 Olive B. O’Connor Creative Writing Fellow at Colgate University, where she led courses on advanced and experimental nonfiction forms.

-Her March 2016 op-ed, "Emoji Feminism," published in the New York Times Sunday Review, inspired Google to create thirteen new female-empowered emojis, accepted in July 2016 by the Unicode Emoji Subcommittee and included as part of new software packaging on all smartphones internationally.
+Her March 2016 op-ed, "Emoji Feminism," published in the New York Times Sunday Review, inspired Google engineers to create thirteen new female-empowered emojis, accepted in July 2016 by the Unicode Emoji Subcommittee and now included in software packaging on all smartphones internationally.

 Areas of Interest / Expertise

 Contemporary American Essays, Contemporary Feminism, Memoir, Narrative Essays, Travel Writing, Literary Journalism

 "Taking Shape," Beautiful Flesh: A Body of Essays, forthcoming from The Center for Literary Studies, University Press of Colorado

 "Bare Necessities," Harper's Magazine, March 2017

 "How The Depressed Find Solace On Yik Yak, Believe It Or Not," The New York Times Opinion Pages, March 2017

 "What A Third-Grade Geography Lesson Taught Me About Women's Place In The World," The Washington Post, March 2017